 Start with a highball glass with ice.
 Cubes or crushed are fine.

 Add one and a half ounces of vodka.

 Then one ounce of orange juice.

-… and top with four ounces of cranberry juice and stir.
+Fill to top with four ounces cranberry juice and stir.

-Squeeze the juice from a wedge of fresh lime in and/or garnish with a wheel of lime.
+Squeeze the juice from a wedge of fresh lime in and/or garnish with a lime wedge or slice.

 - 1 oz orange juice